darkchii/score-inspector-extension/readme.md

 3. Tampermonkey should automatically detect the userscript and open a new tab with the installation prompt.

 4. Once installed, the userscript will be active and ready to use.

+## Bugs

+Other extensions may break this, or the other way around.
+Potential issues (and fixes):

+- cyperdark's color changer
+- - Turn off 'Adjust profile (More compact)'